Bridgetek/pico-brteve/circuitPython/examples/image_slide_viewer/readme.txt

         -> Copy and rename code_ir_sensors_and_gestures.py to code.py
     - Demo should start after that

-5. Demo Functional:
+5. Demo Functionality:
     - Wave hand left/right to swipe image left/right
       *Gesture detection range is only up to a few centimeters

-    - Push button left/right on IR controller to swipe image left/right
+    - Push button left/right on IR controller to swipe image
+    - Swipe on LCD left/right to swipe image